IL1RO3/Bloggify/README.md

 - Set `DJANGO_DEBUG=False`
 - Add your domain to `DJANGO_ALLOWED_HOSTS`
 - Configure HTTPS
+- Configure a real email backend for password reset emails
 - Serve static files through your web server or storage provider
 - Use a production WSGI or ASGI server such as Gunicorn, uWSGI, Daphne, or Uvicorn
 - Keep `.my_pgpass`, `.env`, and other secret files out of Git